The Force in Star Wars: A Complete Guide

 This ending implies a new understanding of the Force and balance: Good and evil, light and dark, are real and opposing forces.
 Yet they are also part of a greater unity.
 True mastery comes not from rejecting darkness entirely, but from accepting its existence while choosing to act in accordance with life and compassion.

-6. Recent Shifts in the Depiction of the Force in Star Wars
+5. How Have Recent Depictions of the Force Shifted in Star Wars?

 The 2015 release of “The Force Awakens” hinted at a potential resolution to the longstanding tension in Star Wars mythology by emphasizing an acosmotic view of the Force.
 This represented a notable shift from the traditional cosmotic depiction that had previously dominated the franchise.